BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    -I found that when I built using the Require.js Optimizer, only one lang-locale could be included per optimized file.
 That would mean, that if you had to support 10 different langs/locales, you would need 20 different optimized builds (Desktop and Mobile).
 If I am mistaken about this, please let me know, and I will update the Boilerplate with the Internationalization plugin.
 A solution for including localized text is in the roadmap and will be included in a future release of the project.

+**How do I use the Require.js Optimizer script for my project?**

+   -Make sure that you have node.js installed.
+Next, navigate inside of the js folder and run the command "node r.js -o app.build.js".
+After the Require.js Optimizer is done minifying and concatenating your Desktop and Mobile Projects, it will create a js-optimized folder at the same folder level as the js folder.
+Inside of the js-optimized folder and look at both desktop.js and mobile.js (these files contain your entire projects).
+Finally, inside of index.html, update the `data-main` attribute on the script tag that includes Require.js.
+Make sure to reference the js-optimized folder instead of the js folder.
+That's it!

 **Why haven't you included a unit testing framework with this boilerplate?**

    -Because I am lazy.
 I will eventually get around to it.
 My current favorite framework is Jasmine, so I will most likely be including that.